Tips for success for your corporate training videos.

 Our tips for creating great training videos for your business.

 When setting out to create training videos, take time to make a game plan.
 Consider your main objectives and how much video content you may need to fulfill those objectives.
 Will you need a few longer videos, or several short videos?
 Know how the videos will relate to other training materials.
-For example, there may be a hands-on portion of your training program, or perhaps you are creating a simple How-To video for your customers.
-Determine where the video content will be viewed by your employees or customers: will it be part of an online training course, or will the video(s) be posted to your website or YouTube channel?
+For example, there may be a hands-on portion of your training program, or perhaps you are creating a customer service training video for the customer service team.
+Determine where the customer service videos will be viewed by your employees or customers: will it be part of an online training course, or will the video(s) be posted to your website or YouTube channel?
 When it comes to the information presented in training videos for employees or customers, decide what team members will need to be involved to gather info and write the scripts.
 The more of these questions you answer early on, the better.

 Decide How You Want the Information Presented